 Instruction to Editor: Please make the following changes in clause 8.7.3.1:

-The Protocol Version field is 2 bits in length and is defined in 8.2.4.1.2.
+The Protocol Version field is 2 bits in length and is defined in 8.2.4.1.2 (Protocol Version field).
 For Short frames the value of the protocol version is 1.

 The Type field is 4 bits in length and identifies the type of the frame, as defined in Table 8-301a (Short frame types).